mesibo/python/README.md

 sudo python setup.py install

 ```
+The entire module is built and installed automatically by copying files from the generated build folder into the lib directory path of your Python installation.

-To perform an in-place build that can be run from the source folder run:
+If you prefer not to install it automatically, you can perform an in-place build from the source directory:
 ```
 python setup.py build_ext --inplace
 ```